ketakiii/Social-Sentiment-Impact-on-Cryptocurrency-NFT-value/README.md

 crypto assets, over a set period of time.
 We will then analyze this dataset in order to deduce how the Twitter sentiment of certain crypto assets affects the performances of those crypto assets.

+Dataset:
+We have used the NFT dataset available on Kaggle.
+For getting the crypto prices for one year, we have scraped the coinmarketcap.com website.

+Code Structure:

 Our code was modularized in order to make it more usable and more readable.
 There are a few important classes to take note of.
 The first of these classes is TweetSentimentAnalyzer.
 This class